Expat Filings

 A French corporation is a Controlled Foreign Corporation (CFC) under IRC §957 when US shareholders (each owning ≥10% of vote or value) collectively own more than 50% of the total combined voting power or total value.
 A sole US owner of a French SASU or EURL is a CFC from the first day of ownership.

-A US person owning ≥10% of a French corporation is a “US shareholder” under IRC §951(b) and is subject to Subpart F inclusions, GILTI inclusions, and Form 5471 filing obligations whether or not the entity qualifies as a CFC on the collective-ownership test.
+A US person owning ≥10% of a French corporation is a “US shareholder” under IRC §951(b) and has Form 5471 filing obligations regardless of whether the entity meets the CFC threshold.
+Subpart F income inclusions (IRC §951) and net CFC tested income inclusions (IRC §951A) apply only when the entity qualifies as a CFC under IRC §957 (when US shareholders collectively own more than 50% of vote or value).

 Subpart F Income